enoch-sit/tool-simple-chatbot-Azure-huggingFace-stack/README.md

 ## Overview

-Below is an updated version of the step-by-step guide, replacing OpenAI's API and embeddings with Azure OpenAI API and Hugging Face embeddings.
-I'll adjust the frameworks, installation process, and code accordingly, focusing on the backend and frontend changes.
-The rest of the stack (FastAPI, LangChain, LangGraph, Pinecone, SQLite, etc.) remains largely unchanged, but I'll highlight modifications where needed.
+This guide replace local Hugging Face embeddings with the Hugging Face Inference API.
+This eliminates the need to run the embedding model locally (e.g., with `transformers` and `torch`), reducing resource demands and simplifying deployment.
+Below, I’ll update the guide to use the Hugging Face Inference API for embeddings while keeping Azure OpenAI for the language model.
+I’ll adjust the installation, environment variables, and code accordingly.

 ---

 ### Updated Tech Stack Overview

 - **Backend Framework**: FastAPI (unchanged).
-- **RAG Framework**: LangChain (unchanged, supports Azure OpenAI).
+- **RAG Framework**: LangChain (unchanged).
 - **HITL Framework**: LangGraph (unchanged).
-- **Language Model**: Azure OpenAI API (replaces OpenAI API).
+- **Language Model**: Azure OpenAI API (unchanged).
-- **Embeddings**: Hugging Face Transformers (replaces OpenAI embeddings).
+- **Embeddings**: Hugging Face Inference API (replaces local `transformers`).
 - **Vector Database**: Pinecone (unchanged).
 - **User/Feedback Storage**: SQLite (unchanged).
 - **Web Features**: `requests` and `BeautifulSoup` (unchanged), SerpAPI (unchanged).
 - **Frontend**: Streamlit (unchanged).

-Key changes involve swapping OpenAI’s API for Azure OpenAI and using Hugging Face’s `transformers` library for embeddings, integrating them with LangChain and Pinecone.
+The key change is swapping local Hugging Face embeddings for the Inference API, which requires an API key and an HTTP client (`requests`).

 ---